rrobbes/EngineeringOfMobileSystemsV2/13-StateManagement/README.md

 There are still a few issues with the code above.

 - The app itself defines how the context works in terms of state, which is not ideal for reusability
-- The default context misses this state, and is not fully functional
 - We haven't seen how this works with TypeScript yet.

 To solve the first two, we need to abstract away the state management in the context, rather than in the app component.
 This is actually very easy to do: we can simply extract the relevant code in a **custom hook**.